The children need to wear full school uniform at all times. This is:

-Our intent is to provide a bespoke curriculum which acknowledges our school’s unique characteristics and meets the needs of our children.
+We provide a bespoke curriculum which acknowledges our school’s unique characteristics and meets the needs of our children.
 The aim is to provide opportunities for all children to develop as independent, confident, successful learners with high aspirations.
-Through the curriculum we deliver, Wise pupils will become understanding British citizens who make a positive contribution to their community and wider society.
+Through the curriculum we deliver, our children will become understanding British citizens who make a positive contribution to their community and wider society.
 Aspirational expectations will combine the acquisition of knowledge and the progressive development of skills to create a purposeful and imaginative learning journey for every child.

-WISE Academies believe that IT should be used as a means of enhancing learning and engaging pupils.
-IT is not a subject within its own right; rather skills are taught and then used across the entire curriculum.
-The mission of the company is to equip children for living in the 21st century.
-This is realised when the learning environment is resourced with up-to-date technologies and staff have the knowledge and skills to use these effectively to move learning forward.
+At school we believe that IT should be used as a means of enhancing learning and engaging pupils.
+IT is not a subject within its own right; rather skills that are taught and then used across the entire curriculum.
+The aim is to equip children for living in the 21st century; this is realised when the learning environment is resourced with up-to-date technologies and staff have the knowledge and skills to use these effectively to move learning forward.

 Within school, pupils are taught about how to stay safe in our modern digital world.

-The person responsible for Online Safety in school is Carrie Davison.
+The person responsible for Online Safety in school is Carrie Hodgson (Executive Headteacher).

 The Click Clever, Click Safe site has lots of useful information about Cyberbullying.